emanzo14/project_2_Cookbook_App/README.md

 ## Overview

 This project will be a full-stack application that will feature a CookBook style blog where users will be able to create an account and post their recipies as well as save their favorites they come across on the site.
+The app will feature a filtered search to find meals you're in the mood for, along with pictures, ingredients, and instructions of each recipe that is posted.

 ## This project will include
 * A user model along with 2 others such as a recipie model and a review model that represents the main functional for the app.

 * A public API that features built in Recipes, Food Products, and Meal Planning (source: https://spoonacular.com/food-api)

-* Have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE
+* Have complete RESTful routes for the resources with GET, POST, PUT, and DELETE

 * An ODM to create a database table structure and interact with the MongoDb-stored data